There is a (new) Summer version of the 2019 FabFitFun starter box. Click that link for the review.

 FabFitFun sent out another round of starter box invitations for me to send.
 One of the people I sent the 2019 FabFitFun starter boxes to texted me photos, so I can share them with you.
 I’ve already used most of these products, so I can also review the box.
-As of the date I am publishing this, I do not have any starter boxes to send, but I will update this if that changes.
+I do not have any starter boxes, but I will update this if that changes.
+Keep reading to see what you might get or to get some questions answered if you’ve received an invitation elsewhere.
 Whenever I get these invites, the person I send the box to gets it for free if s/he pays the $5 shipping charge.
 Anyone who does not cancel will automatically move to a seasonal subscription on the 21st day after the $5 gets charged.
 Either a Seasonal box (if there are any left) or an Editor’s box would start the official subscription.

 FabFitFun occasionally sells these for $19.99 each, but the option to purchase the FabFitFun Starter Box is not available (at this publication date).
 To receive a starter box, you must get an invite via email from a FabFitFun subscriber.
 The problem is FabFitFun members only get a limited number of invites, and we never know when they will pop up.
 I’ve been subscribed for over a year, and I’ve only seen the option to send boxes twice on my account so far.
 Offers appear at different times on accounts, and blanket offers on most accounts are only readily available before the holidays.